davidmalcolm/texi2rst/output/preprocessing-directives.rst

 * The behavior on each recognized non-``STDC #pragma`` directive (C90 6.8.6, C99 and C11 6.10.6).

-  PragmasPragmascppThe C Preprocessor, for details of pragmas accepted by GCC on all targets.
-PragmasPragmas Accepted by GCC, for details of target-specific pragmas.
+  See :ref:`Pragmas <pragmas>`, for details of pragmas accepted by GCC on all targets.
+See :ref:`Pragmas Accepted by GCC <pragmas>`, for details of target-specific pragmas.

 * The definitions for ``__DATE__`` and ``__TIME__`` when
   respectively, the date and time of translation are not available (C90